 You can get most recommended products at corner stores, beauty supply stores, and even grocery stores.
 These products won’t cost you too much and deliver amazing results.
-General guidelines involve steering clear of fragrance, exfoliants, and harsh chemicals like Retinol.
-Products like Vaseline and Aquaphor can also be effective, but make sure to apply them with clean, gentle hands to prevent irritation and infection.
+General guidelines involve steering clear of fragrances, exfoliants, and harsh chemicals like Retinol.
+Products like Vaseline and Aquaphor can also be effective and are even recommended for other tattoos, like lip blushing, but make sure to apply them with clean, gentle hands to prevent irritation and infection.

 What are the benefits of getting eyebrow tattoos?

 Eyebrow tattoos leave you with fuller-looking brows and can help those who’ve lost the appearance of a natural brow altogether.
 If you’re not satisfied with the natural shape of your brow, an eyebrow tattoo can help correct that as well.

 While the aesthetic benefits of eyebrow tattoos are what attracts most customers, eyebrow tattooing can save you money and time in the long run.
 The average eyebrow pencil, powder, or gel can cost anywhere from $15-$45 and are repurchased nearly every month.
 A consistent $40 purchase once a month adds up to more than the cost of an eyebrow tattoo over time.